thechubbypanda/HackSoc-Rust-Talk/script.md

 Have you ever been staring down a C++ bug, talking to your {Slide - Ducks} 8 rubber ducks as if they're your therapist, and just all around having an existential crisis? {Pause} I'm sure we've all known an equivalent feeling while programming.

 Well the way rust works means you to never have to deal with _that_ kind of problem again. {Slide - Compiler complains} The compiler literally will not let you make mistakes like that.
+Rust uses lifetimes and borrowing to ensure all memory you think exists, actually does.
+Best part is, it does this at compile time so the runtime can still be scarily fast.

-Granted this comes with a few caveats {Slide - Faster Compiler} like the compiler being a bit slow.
+Granted all that comes with a few caveats {Slide - Faster Compiler} like the compiler being a bit slow.
 Or the few other things {Slide - Chaplin} you'll have to deal with in place of your own ignorance.

 But if you ask me, and probably all the people who voted {Slide - StackOverflow} Rust as the #1 loved language every year since 2016 on the Stack Overflow survey, that is a small price to pay.